History of Ohio: Shawnee War and War of 1812

+In 1812, the United States declared war on the United Kingdom.
+The Royal Navy, in the midst of the Napoleonic Wars and constantly in need of manpower, had begun stopping American ships and impressing British deserters who had fled to the United States, angering the U.S. government and public and leading to a sharp deterioration in Anglo-American relations.
+In addition, the British also supported Native Americans resisting the invasion of their traditional homelands by American colonizers.
+After war was declared, U.S. troops launched several unsuccessful invasions of Canada.
 Ohio played a key role in the War of 1812, as it was on the front line in the Western theater and the scene of several notable battles both on land and in Lake Erie.
 On September 10, 1813, the Battle of Lake Erie, one of the major battles, took place in Lake Erie near Put-in-Bay, Ohio.
-The British eventually surrendered to Oliver Hazard Perry.
+The American victory in the battle led to the U.S. gaining control over the Great Lakes for a period of time.

-The outcome of the Shawnee War also caused the Red Stick War in Alabama in 1813.
-Tecumseh had approached several tribes for help beforehand, but all had ignored his pleas, despite support.
-The Red Sticks, a faction of Shawnee supporters among the Muscogee, or Creek Confederacy, broke loose and began attacking military installations in retaliation to his death.
-Other Muscogee Creeks who didn't support war took care of the problem themselves before it got out of hand.
+The outcome of Tecumseh's War also caused the Creek War in Alabama in 1813.
+Tecumseh had approached several tribes there for help beforehand, but all had ignored his pleas, despite support.
+The Red Sticks, a Muscogee faction hostile to U.S. encroachment, began attacking American troops, aiming to drive them from their homelands.
+Other Muscogee who didn't support the Red Sticks fought alongside the United States, which eventually defeated the Red Sticks after the Battle of Horseshoe Bend.

 Indian Removals

 Ultimately, after the United States government used the Indian Removal Act of 1830 to force countless Native American tribes on the Trail of Tears, where all the southern states except for Florida were successfully emptied of Native peoples, the US government panicked because a majority of tribes did not want to be forced out of their own lands.
 Fearing further wars between Native tribes and American settlers, they pushed all remaining Native tribes in the East to migrate west against their own will, including all remaining tribes in Ohio.
 It is said that Ohio may actually have been a part of the Trail of Tears, according to The Other Trail of Tears: The Removal of the Ohio Indians by Mary Stockwell.

 In 1838, the United States sent 7,000 soldiers to remove 16,000 Cherokee by force.
 Whites looted their homes.
 The largest Trail of Tears began, eventually taking 4,000 Indian lives.
 The Removal Act opened 25 million acres to white settlement and slavery.
-Upper Sandusky’s traditionalist Wyandot go to Washington, D.C. to try to promote a separate removal agreement, but they are rejected.
+Upper Sandusky's traditionalist Wyandot go to Washington, D.C. to try to promote a separate removal agreement, but they are rejected.
 They return home, and their chief pulls a knife at a tribal council and lands in jail.
 The final tribe to leave were the Wyandot in 1843.